This post may contain affiliate links. Please read our disclosure policy.

 Dirty Martini Butter

-• • Stuff the olives with a small amount of blue cheese and slice thinly lengthwise..
+• Stuff the olives with a small amount of blue cheese and slice thinly lengthwise.

-8 oz unsalted butter, 8 Castelvetrano olives, 2 tbsp blue cheese, 3 scallions, 3 tbsp chives, 1½ tsp vodka, 1½ tsp olive brine, 1 lemon, 1 pinch salt
+8 oz unsalted butter, 2 tbsp blue cheese, 3 scallions, 1 ½ tbsp chives., 1½ tsp vodka, 1½ tsp olive brine, 1 lemon, 1 pinch salt

 Honey Browned Butter

-• Remove from heat and pour into a bowl set over ice.
-Whisk until the butter thickens and becomes opaque.
+• Remove from heat and pour into a bowl.
+Place that bowl into an ice bath and whisk until the butter thickens.
+Mix in the honey and flaky salt to taste.

-10 oz unsalted butter, 3 tbsp honey, flaky salt
+3 tbsp honey, flaky salt

 Goat Cheese and Fig Butter

-• Brush the sides of two cube molds lightly with butter and press edible flowers along the sides.
+• Mix salt to taste into the butter.
+Brush the sides of two cube molds lightly with butter and press edible flowers along the sides.

 • Fill each halfway with butter.
 Using a spoon, push the butter up along the sides to create a small well in the center.
 Freeze for 10 minutes to set.